Waianapanapa State Park Travel Guide

 - Be mindful of the time as you're exploring.
 If you have the earlier afternoon time slot you might have to move quickly through some stops to make it there, but you should be able to make all the stops along the route up until Waianapanapa.

-- You can take Shaka Guide's Classic, Loop or Reverse tours and and follow the tours as designed for afternoon time slots.
+- You can take Shaka Guide's Classic, Loop, or Reverse tours and follow the tours as designed for afternoon time slots.

 - If you're taking Shaka Guide's Reverse tour, you'll have time to visit the stops in route to Waianapanapa at your leisure, again, we recommend getting to the park at the earlier end of your allotted time (for late afternoon reservations), to avoid driving the remainder of the trip in the dark and to make some stops along the rest of Hana Highway.

 Jess Mann, CC BY-SA 4.0, via Wikimedia Commons

 So you've made a reservation and you're on your way!
 Here are some things to do in the park:

 1. Check out a lava tube:

 Once you're on the beach, you can check out a natural lava tube.
 You can even walk through this cave from the shore to the ocean when the tide is low.